This National Walking Month, we explore the benefits of netwalking and how fresh air can bring a fresh perspective to your business

 - Innovation Management highlights that small groups are best suited for this style of meeting.
 It can be tricky to hold everyone’s attention in a larger team.

 - It’s also a good idea to plan out your walking route.
 Try to take a round trip if possible so you don’t backtrack on yourself (or get lost!).
-Here are some simple walking routes starting/ending at Wellington Place for you to try: waterways route, civic quarter route and the southbank route.
+Download our walking map guide which provides some simple walking routes starting/ending at Wellington Place.

 - According to a report by Udmey about workplace distractions, gossip and small talk accounted for 54% of disruptions in meetings.
 With this in mind, try to encourage your employees to fully engage with the matter in hand and take a break from checking their phone while netwalking.